 It seems intuitive that commercial real estate properties proximate to public transportation would be more sought after, and would, therefore, have higher property values and draw higher rental rates.
 While intuition is important in commercial real estate, facts must always support our thinking.
 So, let’s take a look at some of the data that confirms a longstanding rule of real estate development: location matters.
 This axiom is particularly true when it comes to locations and public transportation.

-joint study conducted by the American Public Transportation Association (APTA) and the National Association of Realtors, released in 2019, found that commercial properties that were located within a half-mile radius of public transit services had higher median sale prices than those located farther away.
+A joint study conducted by the American Public Transportation Association (APTA) and the National Association of Realtors, released in 2019, found that commercial properties that were located within a half-mile radius of public transit services had higher median sale prices than those located farther away.

 Based on an examination of real estate prices in seven US cities (Boston, MA; Eugene, OR; Hartford, CT; Los Angeles, CA; Minneapolis-St. Paul, MN; Phoenix, AZ; and Seattle, WA), the report noted that residential sale prices were four to 24 percent higher, and that commercial property values increased five to 42 percent per square foot.
 In Boston, office sales price increases of 35 percent were attributable to nearby transit availability, while Los Angeles saw a 15 percent increase, and Hartford saw a 14 percent increase for the same reason.